-Analysis: Syrian conflict moves into new and dangerous territory
+Syrian conflict moves into dangerous new territory

 Russian Deputy Foreign Minister, Sergey Ryabkov, described Sunday's shoot-down as an act of aggression by the US and "an act of assistance to those terrorists whom the United States is ostensibly fighting against."

-The cooperation with Russia against international terrorism that President Trump once advocated looks a distant prospect; the contest for control of eastern Syria is now in earnest.
+The cooperation with Russia against international terrorism that US President Donald Trump once advocated looks a distant prospect; the contest for control of eastern Syria is now in earnest.

 Showdown in the Euphrates Valley